 Secure Against Vulnerability Exploits

 It can be difficult to keep on top of your vulnerability patching, particularly in a cloud environment when you’re responsible for patching application vulnerabilities yourself, rather than relying on the vendor to do it for you.
 However, applications aren’t the only vulnerable part of your network: your employees’ device’s operating systems (OSs) and web browsers also have vulnerabilities and need updating regularly—something many of us don’t keep on top of.
 Across managed, corporate Android devices, a shocking 48.5% of updates aren’t managed.
-Of those which are, only 21.2% are made immediately; the rest are deferred or windowed.
+Of those that are, only 21.2% are made immediately; the rest are deferred or windowed.

 But why is vulnerability patching so important?

-Well, recent research has found that over 80% of successful breaches are caused by zero-day attacks, which involve either new or evolved malware strains, or the exploitation of vulnerabilities that haven’t been patched.
+Well, recent research has found that over 80% of successful breaches are caused by zero-day attacks, which involve either new or evolved malware strains or the exploitation of vulnerabilities that haven’t been patched.

 Implement A Zero Trust Approach

-Zero trust security is based on the principle that you shouldn’t automatically trust anyone—or anything—with access to your data, no matter whether that person or device be accessing an application from within or outside your organization’s network.
+Zero trust security is based on the principle that you shouldn’t automatically trust anyone—or anything—with access to your data, no matter whether that person or device is accessing an application from within or outside your organization’s network.

 To implement a zero trust approach, organizations should combine layers of solutions and processes that operate in line with the zero trust principle.
 By nature, MFA solutions follow this principle: they automatically assume that anyone trying to gain access to corporate data could be a bad actor, and ask that person to verify themselves.
 The strongest MFA solutions take this a step further by enabling admins to create granular access policies, tailored to their organization’s needs.